-NEW YORK — Bonhams is honored to feature a fine selection of jewelry from the estate of Margaret Nielsen Stiegele (1922-2013) in the Fine Jewelry auction at the Madison Avenue galleries on October 17.
+NEW YORK — Bonhams is honoured to feature a fine selection of jewellery from the estate of Margaret Nielsen Stiegele (1922-2013) in the Fine Jewellery auction at the Madison Avenue galleries on October 17.
 Ms. Stiegele was the daughter of Arthur C Nielsen, the creator of the television ratings system that became the industry standard.
-She was a noted jewelry collector whose passion for stylish pieces with beautiful craftsmanship was informed by her extensive world travels.
+She was a noted jewellery collector whose passion for stylish pieces with beautiful craftsmanship was informed by her extensive world travels.

 "Margaret Nielsen Stiegele was a woman with a zest for life.
-She adored jewelry and assembled a superb collection which she wore proudly," said Virginia Salem, the Director of the Jewelry Department in New York.
+She adored jewellery and assembled a superb collection which she wore proudly," said Virginia Salem, the Director of the Jewellery Department in New York.

 Equally stunning is the exceptional selection of true gemstones available on October 17.
 The auction's cover lot is an extraordinary pear-shape natural fancy light pink diamond, weighing 8.06 carats (est. $350,000-550,000).
 A pair of diamond solitaire earrings featuring two round brilliant-cut diamonds, each weighing 4.01 carats, will also be offered (est. $200,000-300,000), as will a gorgeous 5.85 carat Classic Kashmiri sapphire and diamond ring (est. $100,000-200,000).

 Susan Abeles, Bonhams Head of US Jewellery commented, "On the heels of the record setting blue diamond sale at Bonhams London, we are very pleased to present this spectacular pink diamond to the market here in New York.
 The large and impressive October 17 auction features over 280 beautiful pieces, with remarkable examples from nearly every decade of the 20th century, much of it coming from prominent estates."